buddhist-uni/buddhist-uni.github.io/_content/booklets/on-love_jayasaro.md

 tags: [function, ethics, philosophy, lay, problems]
 ---

+> What lies behind this insistence on love is a worry: without a deep-seated fear that one day love would no longer exist (or exist in the same way) why would anyone feel that they have to insist upon it so much?

 Applying Buddhist wisdom to an area of our life we all care about deeply — our relationship with our loved ones — Ajahn Jayasaro makes the teachings relatable and applicable.
 An excellent sermon and well worth a read.